marek-saji/noplacelikecode/_posts/2023-01-20-hyphens-last-resort.md

   }
 </style>

-Before I’ve forgotten about blogging for nine years in 2012, my [last post here was about hyphenation][previously].
+Before I forgot about blogging for nine years in 2012, my [last post here was about hyphenation][previously].
 Surely things progressed since then, right?